google/WebFundamentals/src/content/en/fundamentals/security/encrypt-in-transit/migration-concerns.markdown

 ---
 layout: shared/narrow
 title: "Migration concerns"
-description: "Covers the concerns developers may have about migrating to HTTPS"
+description: "Many developers have legitimate concerns about migrating from HTTP to HTTPS.
+This guide discusses some concerns and provides links to additional resources."
 authors:
   - chrispalmer
   - mattgaunt